wp-plugins/wp-ajaxify-comments/readme.txt

 = 0.5.3 =

-* Added localization for tr-TR (thanks to Çevre Günlüğü)
+* Added localization for tr-TR (thanks to Erdinç Aladağ)
 * Added localization for pt-BR (thanks to Leandro Martins Guimarães)

 = 0.5.2 =